Envek/rubyworld-keep-it-ruby/slides.md

 </style>

 <!--
-Now, to understand the technical points Andrey is going to tell you about, let me introduce to you imgproxy.
-Imgproxy started its life at Evil Martians, but it is now its own company, Foxes With Matches Inc. It allows you to process your images on-the-fly, without needing to do the dance of creating multiple versions of each uploaded image for different screen sizes.
+Let me introduce to you imgproxy.
+Imgproxy started its life at Evil Martians, but it is now an independent start-up.
+It allows you to process your images on-the-fly, without needing to do the dance of creating multiple versions of each uploaded image for different screen sizes, it uses modern libvips library with specifically crafted processing pipeline to optimize for maximum throughput and minimal memory consumption.
+And, most important, as it was initially made in a Ruby-centric company for a Ruby on Rails project, it has exceptional Ruby client library from the day one.
 -->

 ---
 layout: default